knh11545/openrefine4searching/ISRCTN/README.md

 | (nasal OR nose OR sinonasal) AND cancer | radiotherapy |
 | (nasal OR nose OR sinonasal) AND cancer | imaging      |

-This Excel file can be loaded into OpenRefine.
+This [Excel file](data/ISRCTN_prepared_search_strategy.xlsx) can be loaded into OpenRefine.

 ## Search using API

-Here we start out by combining the partial search statements _block\_1_ and _block\_2_ with a Boolean AND.
+Here we start out by combining the partial search statements _block\_1_ and _block\_2_ with a Boolean `AND`.
 Then we build the query and take care to [URL encode](https://en.wikipedia.org/wiki/URL_encoding) the query string.
 As this will increase the length of the URL, we also create a cloumn _url\_length_ that allows  to create a facet to check the length of the resulting URLs:

 ```json